 To get the most relevant information for you, you will be asked to set up a personal profile with information such as your nationality, arrival date and potential future home city in Denmark.

 Watch the short video to hear what life in Denmark is like as an accompanying partner.

 When the formal registrations has been completed, you can start to explore Danish culture and to build a network in your new home country.

 A great way to meet new people is by joining one or some of the many leisure clubs and associations in Denmark such as sports clubs.
 Your local library and the municipal cultural and leisure administration can provide you with a list of clubs and societies in your area.
 You can also find sports clubs, social clubs and other clubs on

-Speaking some Danish will also make it easier to socialise with the Danes and build a network as well as to get a job.
-As an international student, employee or accompanying spouse in Denmark, you can take Danish lessons for free.
+Most Danes speak English very well, but speaking some Danish will make it much easier to get a job as well as a social network.
+As an international student, employee or accompanying spouse in Denmark, you can

 The language courses are offered by a network of

 See how Kike from Colombia has created a social network by joining some of Denmark's many recreational clubs.
 VIDEO